solo-studios/kt-fuzzy/kt-string-similarity/dokka/includes/stringsimilarity.md

 [Jaro-Winkler][ca.solostudios.stringsimilarity.JaroWinkler] computes the similarity between 2 strings, and the returned value lies in the interval \\(&#91;0.0, 1.0&#93;\\).
-It is (roughly) a variation of [Damerau-Levenshtein][ca.solostudios.stringsimilarity.edit.DamerauLevenshtein], where the transposition of 2 close characters is considered less important than the transposition of 2 characters that are far from each other.
+It is (roughly) a variation of [Damerau-Levenshtein][ca.solostudios.stringsimilarity.normalized.DamerauLevenshtein], where the transposition of 2 close characters is considered less important than the transposition of 2 characters that are far from each other.
 [Jaro-Winkler][ca.solostudios.stringsimilarity.JaroWinkler] penalizes additions or substitutions that cannot be